 The statement of activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to residents and non-residents of the district who purchase, use or directly benefit from goods, services or privileges provided by a given function or segment.
-(Operating-type special assessments for maintenance and debt service are treated as charges for services.); and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
+Program revenues include 1) charges to customers who purchase, use or directly benefit from goods, services or privileges provided by a given function or segment.
+Operating-type special assessments for maintenance and debt service are treated as charges for services; and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Other items not included among program revenues are reported instead as general revenues.